Jump to Content

 Resource Management Plans

 The Federal Land Policy and Management Act (FLPMA) requires the BLM to develop land use plans, also known as Resource Management Plans (RMPs), to guide the BLM's management of public lands.
-For solar energy projects to be developed on public lands managed by the BLM, such activities must be provided for in these RMPs.
-One outcome of the PEIS could be to amend some of BLM's existing RMPs to adopt a new Bureau-wide solar energy program.
+For solar energy projects to be developed on BLM-administered lands, such activities must be provided for in these RMPs.
+One outcome of the Solar PEIS could be to amend some of BLM's existing RMPs to adopt the new Solar Energy Program.
 The BLM's land use planning regulations, which implement the FLPMA, require the BLM to publish, and provide for public review of, the proposed planning criteria that will guide the BLM's land use planning process.
-The initial notice published May 29, 2009 fulfilled the BLM's obligation under the FLPMA and the BLM's planning regulations (43 CFR 1610.2(f) and 43 CFR 1610.4‑2) to notify the public of its proposed planning criteria.
+The initial notice published May 29, 2008 fulfilled the BLM's obligation under the FLPMA and the BLM's planning regulations (43 CFR 1610.2(f) and 43 CFR 1610.4‑2) to notify the public of its proposed planning criteria.

 Planning Criteria

 Planning criteria are the constraints, standards, and guidelines that determine what the BLM will or will not consider during its planning process.
-As such, they establish parameters and help focus analysis of the issues identified in scoping, and structure the preparation of the PEIS insofar as it addresses amendment of BLM RMPs, including data collection, analysis, and decision making.
-The BLM announced the following planning criteria for the PEIS in the initial Notice of Intent:
+As such, they establish parameters and help focus analysis of the issues identified in scoping, and structure the preparation of the planning decisions and associated NEPA analysis.
+The following are the planning criteria that were considered during preparation of the Solar PEIS:

-• The BLM will prepare the PEIS and any BLM RMP amendments in compliance with the FLPMA, the Endangered Species Act, the Clean Water Act, the Clean Air Act, the National Environmental Policy Act (NEPA), and all other applicable laws, Executive Orders, and BLM management policies.
+• The BLM will prepare RMP amendments in compliance with the FLPMA, the Endangered Species Act, the Clean Water Act, the Clean Air Act, the National Environmental Policy Act (NEPA), and all other applicable laws, Executive Orders, and BLM management policies.

-• The BLM will use the PEIS as the analytical basis for any decision it makes to amend an individual land use plan to respond to the potential for increased levels of solar energy development on BLM-administered public lands.
+• The BLM will use the PEIS as the analytical basis for any decision it makes to amend an individual land use plan.

-• The BLM will develop a Reasonably Foreseeable Development (RFD) scenario to predict levels of development.
+• The BLM will develop a Reasonably Foreseeable Development scenario (RFDS) to predict future levels of development.
 It will identify lands available for utility-scale solar energy development, lands available for utility-scale solar energy development that have restrictive stipulations, and lands not available for utility-scale solar energy development in affected plans.

 • The BLM will limit its amendment of these plans to utility-scale solar energy development and associated transmission issues and will not address the management of other resources, although the BLM will consider and analyze the impacts from increased use on other managed resource values.